-- Probabilities of Default (PD) = one-year probability of default applied to the portfolio to account for 12-month ECL and lifetime probability of default to account for more than 12-month ECL.
+- Exposure (E) = the total outstanding balance at the end of the period under review. - Probabilities of Default (PD) = one-year probability of default applied to the portfolio to account for 12month ECL and lifetime probability of default to account for more than 12-month ECL.
 Default rates are based on Bladex's historical portfolio performance per rating category, in addition to international rating agency's probabilities of default for categories 6, 7 and 8, in view of the greater robustness of data for such cases. - Loss Given Default (LGD) = a factor is applied, based on historical information, as well as best practices in the banking industry, volatility and simulated scenarios based on forward-looking information.
 Management applies judgment and historical loss experience.